NeuroLife China

 Diagnostics

-Brain MRI to assess structural changes, neurological examination and grading on the GMFCS scale (1–5), video-based motor function diagnostics (gait analysis), and — if needed — electroencephalography to look for epileptic activity, plus consultations with a speech therapist and a psychologist.
-For a child with a confirmed diagnosis, the rehabilitation plan is approved by a multidisciplinary team (MDT).
+Brain MRI to assess structural changes, neurological examination and grading on the GMFCS scale (1–5), video-based motor function diagnostics (gait analysis), and — if needed — electroencephalography to look for epileptic activity, and assessment of speech and psychological status.
+An individual rehabilitation plan is then drawn up based on the results.

 Prognosis

 Early rehabilitation (before age 5) provides the maximum potential — the child's brain retains high plasticity.
-With a systematic approach we record a 1–2 level shift on the GMFCS scale in most children, an expanded range of motion, and emergence of new motor skills.
+With a systematic approach, a 1–2 level shift on the GMFCS scale is recorded in most children, along with an expanded range of motion and the emergence of new motor skills.
 For children with severe forms (GMFCS 4–5) the goal is improved quality of life, contracture prevention, and better communication.
-We recommend repeating the course every 6–8 months with a home program in between.

 Our approach